mitchness/DoorDilemma/README.md

                 LARRY
          "Aggressively didn’t hold the door"?!
 That’s not even a thing!

+## SCENE 8 – EXT.
+HOTEL LOBBY ENTRANCE – DAY
+LARRY, JEFF, and SUSIE are walking up to a fancy hotel.
+A sleek AUTOMATIC SLIDING DOOR whooshes open as they approach.

+LARRY rushes a few steps ahead and stretches out his arms dramatically—like he's holding the doors open himself.

+                LARRY (after a beat)
+         There you go.
+Look at that.
+Door courtesy.

+                SUSIE (laughing, then dead serious)
+         Are you outta your mind?
+You didn’t open that door!
+It opened itself!

+                LARRY
+         Yeah, but I held it.
+I made the gesture.
+It’s the gesture that counts!

+                SUSIE
+         There’s no holding!
+It’s an automatic door, you jackass!
+You're pretending to hold light and motion sensors!

+                JEFF
+         Larry... she’s kinda right.

+                LARRY
+         Of course you’re taking her side.
+But it’s symbolic.
+It’s body language.
+         I’m saying, “Hey, I care.
+Go ahead.”
+That’s what society runs on—symbolic doors.

+                SUSIE
+         You want a medal for LARPing as a doorman?
+Get the hell inside before I shut the automatic door with my mind.

+                LARRY (pouting)
+         Wow.
+Door respect is dead.

+                JEFF
+         To be fair, it’s like miming an umbrella in the rain.

+                LARRY
+         Thank you, Marcel Marceau.

 ## SCENE 7 – INT.
 COFFEE SHOP – NEXT DAY
 LARRY and TED enter.
 Larry opens the door for Ted.